Christine Darby // Originally published September 2020 as part of Hiring an SEO // Updated: October 2024

 Regaining Trust and Rankings

 SEO is more than just achieving high rankings.
 It’s about establishing trust, providing value to your visitors, and building a sustainable online presence.
-Work with providers who share these values, and prioritize long-term success over quick wins.
+Work with digital marketers who prioritize a holistic approach and long-term success over quick wins.

 Final Thoughts

-Many small businesses mistakenly perceive SEO as a one-size-fits-all service, not realizing the individualization involved or different approaches needed based on size, location, industry, etc. Relying on plugins, inexperienced providers, or “packages” results in a mismatch of strategies—akin to forcing a square peg into a round hole.
-This misalignment can cause businesses to miss out on capturing their target audience and overlook some growth avenues.
+Many small businesses mistakenly believe SEO is a one-size-fits-all service, unaware of the need for tailored strategies based on factors like size, location, and industry.
+Relying on outdated checklist plugins, inexperienced providers, or generic packages inevitably leads to a mismatch of strategies—every time.
+The misalignment causes businesses to miss out on capturing their target audience and overlook growth opportunities.

-As a dynamic field, SEO evolves alongside search engine algorithms and user behaviors.
-While the allure of “quick-fix” solutions can be tempting, using flawed SEO tactics will keep a business from achieving long-term, sustainable success.
+Your SEO approach must evolve alongside traditional and AI-powered search engine algorithms and changing user behaviors.
+While the allure of “quick-fix” solutions can be tempting, using flawed SEO tactics will keep your business from achieving long-term, sustainable success.
+Learn what to look for when hiring an SEO.

 Need SEO help?